 The purpose of this Operational Management Manual is to document and provide guidelines regarding operation and maintenance procedures for District facilities.
 This Manual seeks to provide information useful not only to the District, but to the public and other entities.
-It is organized into 7 sections with 9 Appendices.
-This Manual is intended to be a "living document" with a formal review and updating every year.
+It is organized into 7 sections with 10 Appendices.
+This Manual is intended to be a "living document" with a formal review and update as needed.